sigmagamma/portl/gamefiles/blackmesa/arabicltrzip/portl_readme.txt

 Installation instructions:
 Assuming C:\Program Files (x86)\Steam\steamapps\common\Black Mesa is the game folder, Extract the contents of the zip file into that folder.
 The game may get stuck upon the first run.
 This is the game building the sound cache, you'll have to restart it and then it will work.
+Notice not to change the localization to Arabic - this mod REPLACES the english localization.
+Switching to Arabic will run the game's built in Arabic localization which isn't working.

-In order to uninstall, remove the bms\custom\portl folder
+In order to uninstall the mod (and restore the English localization), remove the bms\custom\portl folder